dlang-tour/english/multithreading/fibers.md

     }

     // squareFiber could still be run because
-    // it has finished yet!
+    // it has not finished yet!
 }
 ```